 You’ll find plenty of free activities held on the greens, including yoga classes, pet-adoption events, and live music.
 The little ones will enjoy the Lucky Duck Kids Club To-Go activities.
 Activities include playing the online Haunted House Game and coloring in the special Halloween book.
 Check the schedule often for other seasonal kids’ activities.
 The kids club is free, and you can pick up the monthly Kids’ Club activity box from the concierge.

 We believe that getting kids outside, exploring nature reserves, and having them play with friends at local playgrounds is vital to developing their academic and social skills as well as learning about the nature that surrounds them.
-All of us at Crème de la Crème in Allen, Texas, hope you enjoy our recommendations for fun things to do in our lovely town.
+All of us at one of the best daycares in Allen, Texas, hope you enjoy our recommendations for fun things to do in our lovely town.
 Let us know if you have other ideas for free things to do in Allen.